Law of the People's Republic of China on the Protection of Minors

 Article 61:Minors under the age of sixteen must not be hired by any organization or individual, except where otherwise prescribed by the state.

-For-profit entertainment venues, bars, internet access service businesses, and other activity venues that are not suitable for minors must not hire minors under the age of 16.
+For-profit entertainment venues, bars, internet access service businesses, and other activity venues that are not suitable for minors must not hire minors who are already 16 years old.

-Any organization or individual that hires minors under the age of 16 shall enforce state provisions on the types of jobs, working hours, intensity of labor, and protective measures, and must not arrange for them to engage in labor or dangerous operations that are over-strenuous, toxic, or hazardous, or otherwise harmful to minors' physical or psychological health.
+Any organization or individual that hires minors 16 years or older shall enforce state provisions on the types of jobs, working hours, the intensity of labor, and protective measures, and must not arrange for them to engage in labor or dangerous operations that are over-strenuous, toxic, or hazardous, or otherwise harmful to minors' physical or psychological health.

 Minors must not be organized to carry out performances or other activities harmful to their physical and psychological health by any organization or individual.
 Where, with the consent of their parents or other guardians, minors participate in performances, program creation, and other such activities, the party organizing the activity is to ensure the minors' lawful rights and interests on the basis of relevant state provisions.